Which legal entity (business type) should I select?

 - What is an employer identification number (EIN) and do I need one?

-- Will I have to pay taxes on my Rakuten Marketing Affiliate Network earnings?
+- Will I have to pay taxes on my Rakuten Advertising Affiliate Network earnings?

 - Making Changes to Your Website, Business Model, or Branding